nirnaeth-arnoediad/operator-setup/README.md

 (*) the EO_SALT should be in the following format EO_SALT=0x04 (even length hex number, and could be any number but must be even length)

 ### Generating an alias ECDSA address
-Operators must declare another ECDSA address to use within the eoracle client.
-This isolates the Ethereum Eigenlayer operator private key from eoracle operations, protecting access to Ethereum assets.
+Operators must declare another ECDSA address to use within the EO client.
+This isolates the Ethereum Eigenlayer operator private key from EO operations, protecting access to Ethereum assets.
 You can import a private key or generate a new private key.
 To import , add `--ecdsa-private-key <value>` to the following command.
 ```bash
 ./run.sh generate-alias